-Defending Rogers Cup champ Halep edges qualifier Brady
+Serena Williams advances in Rogers Cup

 - UW professor Ann Nelson remembered as brilliant physicist, advocate for diversity in science

+Canada’s Bianca Andreescu beat Russia’s Daria Kasatkina 5-7, 6-2, 7-5.
+On Tuesday night, the 19-year-old Andreescu beat fellow Canadian Eugenie Bouchard.

+Poland’s Iga Swiatek beat 15th-seeded Caroline Wozniacki 1-6, 6-3, 6-4 in the late match.
+Swiatek will face Osaka.

 No. 16 seed Anett Kontaveit of Estonia reached the third round when Carla Suarez Navarro of Spain retired with a hip injury while trailing 7-5, 3-1.
-Kontaveit will face Pliskova on Thursday.
+Kontaveit will play Pliskova.

-Victoria Azarenka of Belarus was eliminated, losing 7-5, 7-5 to Dayana Yastremska of Ukraine.
+Victoria Azarenka of Belarus was eliminated, falling 7-5, 7-5 to Dayana Yastremska of Ukraine.

+Ukraine’s Elina Svitolina, the 2017 Rogers Cup winner, moved onto the third round with a 6-3, 3-6, 6-3 victory over Katerina Siniakova, and 2015 champion Belinda Bencic of Switzerland edged Julia Goerges 5-7, 6-3, 6-4.
+Bencic and Svitolina will face each other Thursday.